hevoio/recoverable-kafka-producer/README.md

 ## Configurations

 Sample code for using recoverable producer can be found here.
-Few important configuration to be provided are :
+There are few configurations that need to be keep in mind while using the recoverable producer.

 ### Max parallelism

 This parameter indicates the max number of parallel threads, which can perform a publish on the same producer simultaneously.
-This value is used to work around a multi threaded edge case around the recoverable producer.
+This value is used to work around a multi-threaded edge case around the recoverable producer.
 Default value is 100.

 ### Flush frequency